RaunoT/plex-rewind/README.md

 3. Run `docker compose build` to build the application and then `docker compose up -d` to start it.

-   To update, download the latest release, or if you cloned the repo, run `git pull` and repeat the docker compose commands.
+   To update, download the latest release, or if you cloned the repo, run `git pull` and then `docker compose up --build`.

 4. The application should now be running on [http://localhost:8383](http://localhost:8383).